TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

          td.u.lptdesc = POINTER(some_type)

    It is possible to define sub-subclasses of structures, they inherit the fields of the base class.
-If the subclass definition has a separate :attr:`_fields_` variable, the fields specified in this are appended to the fields of the base class.
+If the subkundi definition has a separate :attr:`_fields_` variable, the fields specified in this are appended to the fields of the base class.